kxdang/kiendang.me/content/blog/056-augmentin/index.md

 ##<center>How does Amoxicillin work?

-Amoxicillin is part of a class of β-lactam antibiotics which are any antibiotics that consists of a special ring structure called a β-lactam ring (cyclic amide - nitrogen atom connected to the β-carbon atom relative to the carbonyl).
+Amoxicillin is part of a class of β-lactam antibiotics which are any antibiotics that consists of a special ring structure called a β-lactam ring (a cyclic amide - a nitrogen atom connected to the β-carbon atom relative to the carbonyl).

-The β-lactams bind to the penicillin-binding proteins that prevent a process called transpeptidation which leads to the activation of enzymes that are responsible for lysis of the bacterial cell wall.
+The β-lactams bind to the penicillin-binding proteins which prevent a process called transpeptidation, thus leading to the activation of enzymes that are responsible for lysis of the bacterial cell wall.
 The lysis of the bacterial cell walls lead to the destruction of bacteria<sup><a href="https://www.ncbi.nlm.nih.gov/books/NBK482250/" target="_blank">[1]</sup></a>.

 ###<center>What is Clavulanate?